lindosystems/lindoapi.jl/README.md

 * ``LSgetMIPPrimalSolution(pModel, padPrimal)``
 * ``LSgetMIPDualSolution(pModel, padDual)``

-The arguments for these functions are similar use the ``MIP`` functions when the model has any integer variables.
+The arguments for these functions are similar to those used by the ``MIP`` functions when the model has any integer variables.

 ``pmodel``:  A pointer to model that is being queried.
-``padPrimal``:  A vector of Cdouble that is the length of the number of variables in the model the function will replace the values in the list with the primal values.
+``padPrimal``:  A vector of Cdouble that is the length of the number of variables in the model.
+The function will replace the values in the list with the primal values.
 ``padDual``: A vector of Cdouble that is the length of the number of constraints in the model.

 ```julia